chobot2014/sharekeep/README.md

-Media types I'm thinking for MVP video, images if 💲 happens: articles, google results diff, chrome extension that let's you select a portion of your screen, hopefully finding the intended source, Let people sign in and have a list of all the things they've saved and shared, from every source.
+Media types I'm thinking for MVP video, images if 💲 happens:

+  articles, google results diff, chrome extension that let's you select a portion of your screen, hopefully finding the intended source, Let people sign in and have a list of all the things they've saved and shared, from every source.

-people will be inclined to use a forward focused solution if it is not inconvenient, make 4k+ 1 dollar a month.
+people will be inclined to use a forward focused solution if it is not inconvenient, make full quality past 1080p 1 dollar a month.